-General Overturf is a 1984 honors graduate of the U.S. Air Force Academy.
-He served 14 years in the regular Air Force as an F-16 pilot in U.S. Air Forces Europe, Pacific Air Forces and Air Combat Command as an instructor at the U.S. Air Force Weapons School.
-He joined the Air Force Reserve in 1998 and has served in a variety of staff and flying assignments, including operational test pilot, deputy Air Operations Center director and fighter wing commander.
-He was the Mobilization Assistant to the Commander, Headquarters Air Combat Command, Joint Base Langley-Eustis, Virginia, before assuming his current position.
+Maj.
+Gen. Overturf is a 1984 honor graduate of the U.S. Air Force Academy.
+He served 14 years in the regular Air Force as an F-16 Fighting Falcon pilot in U.S. Air Forces Europe, Pacific Air Forces and Air Combat Command as an Instructor at the U.S. Air Force Weapons School.
+He joined the Air Force Reserve in 1998 and has served in a variety of staff and flying assignments, including Operational Test Pilot, Deputy Air Operations Center Director and fighter wing Commander.
+Prior to his current assignment, Maj.
+Gen. Overturf was the Mobilization Assistant to the Commander, headquarters Air Combat Command, Joint Base Langley-Eustis, Virginia, before assuming his current position.

-General Overturf is a command pilot with more than 4,500 hours of fighter time in the A-10 Thunderbolt II, F-22A Raptor and the F-16 Fighting Falcon, including combat missions in support of operations Northern Watch, Southern Watch and Enduring Freedom.
+Maj.
+Gen. Overturf is a command pilot with more than 4,500 flying hours in the A-10 Thunderbolt II, F-22A Raptor and the F-16, including combat missions in support of operations Northern Watch, Southern Watch and Enduring Freedom.

-1984 Bachelor of Science degree in operations research, U.S. Air Force Academy, Colorado Springs, Colo.
+1984 Bachelor of Science, Operations Research, U.S. Air Force Academy, Colorado Springs, Colo.

 1990 F-16 Fighter Weapons Instructor Course, Nellis AFB, Nev.

-1994 Master of Aeronautical Science degree, Embry Riddle Aeronautical University, Daytona Beach, Fla.
+1994 Master of Science, Aeronautics, Embry Riddle Aeronautical University, Daytona Beach, Fla.

-1996 Air Command and Staff College, by seminar
+1996 Air Command and Staff College, Maxwell AFB, Ala., by seminar

 2005 Joint Air and Space Operations Senior Staff Course, Hurlburt Field, Fla.